Glossary

 Annuity: A contract underwritten by an insurance company that guarantees income in exchange for a lump sum or periodic payment.

-Ascertainable Interest: A participant's share in a trust or employee benefit plan that is determinable without contingencies.
+Ascertainable Interest: A participant's share in an employee benefit plan that is determinable without contingencies.

 Assessments: The insurance premiums paid by FDIC-insured institutions.